pvpgn/pvpgn-magic-builder/README.md

 PvPGN Magic Builder
 =====

-PvPGN Magic Builder gives you an easy way to build your own PvPGN binaries from the latest source code for Windows.
+PvPGN Magic Builder provides an easy way to build your own PvPGN binaries from the latest source code for Windows.

 Let's see how it works in one-minute video: